 This volume challenges the primacy of both neo-Darwinian evolutionary theory and developmental genetics as complete explanations for the phenomena of evolutionary developmental biology.
 The contributors take a refreshing variety of approaches to classic problems such as homology, developmental constraints, modules, and roles for environmental factors in development.
 This is an original and well-argued contribution that is essential reading for anyone interested in the evolution-development synthesis.

-Distinguished Professor of Biology, Indiana University
+Rudolf A. Raff, Distinguished Professor of Biology, Indiana University